Open Tabs

 Note

-If your layout for this page involves multiple panels, then you can also specify the panel letter to display the file in.
+If your layout includes multiple panels, you can specify which panel to display the file in using the panel letter designation.

 Panel

-The Guide defaults to the right unless Guides Left is specified in Page Layout.
+• The Guide defaults to the right panel unless Guides Left is specified in Page Layout